dataunlocker/gatsby-plugin-dataunlocker/readme.md

   plugins: [
     {
       // Keep gatsby-plugin-dataunlocker below all other plugins, as it is a post-processing plugin.
-      resolve: `gatsby-plugin-dataunlocker`,
+      resolve: 'gatsby-plugin-dataunlocker',
       options: {
-        propertyId: "6751714b4c5980736a4b6aaa",
+        propertyId: '6751714b4c5980736a4b6aaa',
-        scriptVersion: "latest", // Optional.
+        scriptVersion: 'latest', // Optional.
 Use 'latest' or a specific script version like '3.0.3'.
       },
     },
   ],